Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 Applying Red Hair Dye

-If your hair is already light enough or you have went through the pre-lightening process, you're ready to apply the dye.
+If your hair is already light enough or you have gone through the pre-lightening process, you're ready to apply the dye.
 To dye hair red, you will need to section your hair out in exactly the same way as if you were bleaching it as detailed above.

 The four quadrants this method will give you allow you to work quickly and easily to apply the color for even results.

-To prepare the red hair dye, you will need to mix your chosen color with 10 vol developer.
+To prepare the red hair dye, you will need to mix your chosen color with a 10 vol developer.
 Do this with a tinting bowl and brush.
 You absolutely should be using a salon dye if you want the best results, but if you must use a box dye for whatever reason, it is still best to empty it out into a tinting bowl and apply it with a brush instead of by hand.

 Box dyes give you no control over the volume of developer used, and the colors are vastly inferior.
-These dyes will fade quicker as they don't have the lasting power of salon dyes.
+These dyes will fade quickly as they don't have the lasting power of salon dyes.
 You also won't find the most interesting fashion shades on a supermarket shelf.

 It's no more difficult to apply real hair dye than it is to use a box dye.
 The only difference is that you will be adding your own developer.
-The benefits for that minuscule amount of extra work are phenomenal.
+The benefits of that minuscule amount of extra work are phenomenal.

 When you've mixed up your red hair dye and are ready to apply the color, begin by applying the dye to one of the sections you've divided up, working from top to bottom.
 Apply the red hair dye to thin layers of hair, proceeding to the next section when you've completely covered your working section.
 Continue in this fashion until your hair is completely covered.